-Elaine Aston supervises 4 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Elaine Aston supervises 3 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles

 Elaine supervises PhD programmes of research in the field of feminism, theatre and performance.

 Elaine Aston is Professor of Contemporary Performance at Lancaster University.
 She has a distinguished record of publication in the field of feminism, theatre, theory and performance.
 Her first monograph, a biography of the nineteenth-century star actress, Sarah Bernhardt, appeared in 1989, and was followed by Feminism and Theatre (1995); Caryl Churchill (1997; 2001); Feminist Theatre Practice (1999); and Feminist Views on the English Stage: Women Playwrights, 1990-2000 (2003).
 She is co-author of the highly influential text on theatre semiotics: Theatre as Sign-System (1989).
 Elaine has edited two collections of plays for the Women's Theatre Group (Her story Volumes 1 & 2, 1991), while other collections she has been involved with include the Cambridge Companion to Modern British Women Playwrights (2000), and, more recently, with Gerry Harris, Feminist Futures?: Theatre, Performance, Theory, 2006.